What Is a Film Fixer? A Guide to Production Fixers in the UAE

 The Local Expert International Productions Cannot Do Without

-In its simplest definition, a film fixer is a locally based production professional who coordinates, facilitates, and manages the logistics that allow a foreign crew to shoot in their territory.
+Here is the short of it.
+In its simplest definition, a film fixer is a locally based production pro who sets up, facilitates, and manages the logistics that allow a foreign crew to shoot in their area.
 The word migrated into filmmaking from journalism, where correspondents in conflict zones and unfamiliar countries depended on local contacts to arrange access, interpret language and context, and solve problems that outsiders could not solve alone.
-The film industry adopted the concept but expanded its scope considerably — a journalist's fixer might secure a single interview, while a production fixer orchestrates months of complex logistics involving dozens of crew, multiple locations, and budgets running into hundreds of thousands of dirhams.
+The film industry adopted the concept but expanded its scope a lot — a journalist's fixer might secure a single interview, while a production fixer orchestrates months of complex logistics involving dozens of crew, many locations, and budgets running into hundreds of thousands of dirhams.

-• Fixers hold working relationships with permit authorities, location owners, equipment houses, and local crew networks
+- Fixers hold working relationships with permit authorities, location owners, gear houses, and local crew networks

-• Most production fixers in the UAE operate in both Arabic and English, bridging communication across every interaction
+- Most production fixers in the UAE operate in both Arabic and English, bridging communication across each interaction

-• The role spans from an individual freelance coordinator to a full [production service company](/services/) managing every local element of a shoot
+- The role spans from a person freelance coordinator to a full [shoot service firm](/services/) managing each local element of a shoot

 Why the UAE Demands More From Its Fixers

-The Emirates present a paradox that catches many foreign producers off guard.
-The infrastructure is world-class — purpose-built studios at Dubai Studio City and twofour54, modern road networks, international-standard hotels, and English spoken widely enough that basic communication feels effortless.
+Here is how the work shapes up.
+The United Arab Emirates present a paradox that catches many foreign producers off guard.
+The infrastructure is top-tier — purpose-built studios at Dubai Studio City and twofour54, modern road networks, global-standard hotels, and English spoken widely enough that basic communication feels effortless.
 But this surface accessibility masks a regulatory and cultural layer that is genuinely complex.
-Content produced in the UAE is subject to sensitivity guidelines covering religious imagery, depictions of the royal families, portrayals of government institutions, and representations of Emirati culture.
-A fixer who understands only logistics but not these boundaries is a liability.
-The best UAE fixers function as cultural interpreters as much as production coordinators — they read scripts for content that could trigger objections, advise directors on framing and context, and maintain the government relationships that allow a production to operate with confidence rather than anxiety.
+Content produced in the UAE is subject to sensitivity guidelines covering religious visuals, depictions of the royal families, portrayals of government institutions, and representations of Emirati culture.
+A fixer who knows only logistics but not these boundaries is a liability.
+The best UAE fixers function as cultural interpreters as much as production coordinators — they read scripts for content that could trigger objections, advise directors on framing and context, and keep the government relationships that allow a production to operate with confidence rather than anxiety.

 Individual Fixer vs Production Service Company

-An individual fixer is typically a freelancer with strong local contacts who handles coordination and troubleshooting — permits, translations, introductions, day-to-day problem-solving.
-A production service company is a registered entity offering comprehensive services: crew hiring, equipment procurement, accounting, insurance, permits, location management, and full production oversight.
-In the UAE, where productions often need to interface formally with government media authorities, a registered production service company carries more weight than an individual operator.
-Many individual fixers have evolved into production service companies as the Emirates' film industry has matured, particularly since the establishment of twofour54 and the growth of Dubai Studio City as international production hubs.
+Here is how it adds up.
+A person fixer is mostly a freelancer with strong local contacts who handles planning and troubleshooting — permits, translations, introductions, day-to-day problem-solving.
+A shoot service firm is a registered entity offering full services: crew hiring, gear procurement, accounting, insurance, permits, location management, and full production oversight.
+In the UAE, where shoots often need to interface formally with government media authorities, a registered shoot service firm carries more weight than a person operator.
+Many person fixers have evolved into shoot service firms as the United Arab Emirates' film industry has matured, specific since the set-up of twofour54 and the growth of Dubai Studio City as global shoots hubs.

 ACT 02